Dubrovnik – Kotor Bay – Ston – Korcula Island – Our Lady of Medjugorje – Mostar

 After lunch, we will visit Zadar, a city recognized as a UNESCO heritage and dates back to 1066.
 One of Zadar’s most important landmarks is St Donatus’ Church – a monumental round building from the 9th century in pre-Romanesque style.
 From here, you can take a walk on the Kalelarga street, which leads to The National Square with many inviting cafes and restaurants.
 (B/D)

 This morning we recommend that you have your camera handy to take pictures of Plitvice Lakes National Park, one of the oldest and the largest national parks.
-It is made up a chain of 16 pristine lakes that are set above each other and connected with spectacular waterfalls and cascades.
+It is made up of 16 pristine lakes that are set above each other and connected with spectacular waterfalls and cascades.
 They are nested in a jungle-like lush environment, abundant with flora and fauna.
 This is one of the most visited natural wonders and national parks in Europe and because of its treasured value is designated as a natural wonder and registered and protected under UNESCO natural monuments.
 There is no car traffic allowed within the park’s limits so be prepared to be on foot in the area.
 (B/D)

 Visit Zagreb, the capital city of Croatia, a fascinating destination that is known as the best mixture of Eastern and Western Europe cultures.
 As the political, economic and cultural capital of Croatia, Zagreb is a vibrant modern city that has graciously retained the old-world charm.
 The sober Austro-Hungarian buildings in the town center feature elegant restaurants and fashionable boutiques along with scruffy pubs and rowdy beer halls.
 We will also visit St. Stephen’s Cathedral, where Archbishop Stepinac died of protecting Jewish people from the Nazis.
 (B/D)